-We, of course, unlike Mary Magdalene, knew in advance, the events of today.
+Of course, unlike Mary Magdalene, we knew in advance, the events of today.
 To assume she was 'startled' would be the understatement of history!
-Her transition from hopelessness to joyous disbelief is instantaneous...she cannot comprehend what she found...IESUS...ALIVE!
+Her transition from hopelessness to joyous disbelief is instantaneous...she cannot comprehend what she found...JESUS...ALIVE!